Is gold a good investment?

 One of the crucial promises of money is that it serves as a long-term store of value.
 Gold fulfills this promise better than any currency.
 Look how much purchasing power all major government currencies have lost compared to gold.

-This shows that, since 1900, physical gold has been the best long-term store of value.
+Since 1900, physical gold has been the best long-term store of value.

 There were periods wherein the short-term currencies grew in value more than gold, but over the long-term, this chart demonstrates exactly why the rich have always held it in their investment portfolio.